taran317/taran-portfolio/posts/exposurepedia.md

 Exposurepedia is the first-ever encyclopedia for exposure therapies, and it is currently being adopted as a valuable tool by clinicians around the world.
 It is a project I've spent a year working on as Technical Lead @ [Hack4Impact](https://hack4impact.org/) at the University of Pennsylvania.
 In short, Hack4Impact is a student organization that builds software for non-profits.

-Exposure therapies are a type of cognitive behavioral therapy that help people overcome their fears.
+Exposure therapy is a type of cognitive behavioral therapy that helps people overcome their fears.
 For example, if someone is afraid of dogs, they might be asked to pet a dog.
 At a high level, the idea is that the more you are exposed to your fear, the less afraid you will be (there is a rich body of research focused on understanding the [mechanisms for why exposure therapy works](https://www.sciencedirect.com/science/article/pii/S0272735804001187?casa_token=-DEh9tyl8eYAAAAA:qbuCJSOhPh1atTl831SrhJdf2kZs64_32u_T5NyRcJRSmv1ysItdtBqwnCd7uMy1bcvd0B9vclNX)).

 [Rachel Schwartz, Ph.D.](https://www.med.upenn.edu/ctsa/Rachel_Schwartz.html), a postdoctoral fellow at the Center for the Treatment and Study of Anxiety (CTSA) at the University of Pennsylvania, reached out to us and shared her experience as a clinical psychologist and research fellow who does exposure therapy on her patients.
 She explained the pain points she and other clinicians face when trying to find and share exposure therapies.